secretstartups/handbook/job-families/marketing/community-operations-manager/index.html.md

 ##### Community Operations Manager (Intermediate) Responsibilities
 Extends the Associate Community Operations Manager responsibilities with the following:
 - **Iterate on community program workflows**.
-Work to improve the community program application workflow by iterating on what we are already building.
+Work to improve the community programs application workflow by iterating on what we are already building.
 Proactively look for ways to make the processes even more efficient.
 - **Create policies.** Assist in developing common policies, processes and resources consistent across all community programs, with a handbook-first approach.
 - **Assess new tools.** In addition to managing existing tools, you will assess new tools to more effectively serve the GitLab community and to contribute to growth.
 - **Dive into metrics.** Partner with all Program Managers on the Community Relations team to measure and report the success of their programs.
 In doing so, you will also be working closely with the Marketing Operations, and Data and Analytics teams.